core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## SIDs as keys

+YANG template encoded using SIDs are carried in a CBOR map containing a single item pair.
+The key of this item is set to the SID assigned to the YANG template container, the value is set the CBOR encoding of this container as defined in {{container}}.

-This example shows a serialization example of the yang-errors template using SIDs as CBOR map key.
-The reference SID of a YANG data template is zero, this imply that the CBOR map keys of the top level members of the template are set to SIDs.
+This example shows a serialization example of the yang-errors template as defined in {{-comi}} using SIDs as defined in {{sid}}.

 CBOR diagnostic notation: